swarnadsiva/Game-Projects/README.md

 ### Game Projects

-This repository is for game projects I'm currently working on and investing heavy amounts of time creating.
+This repository is a personal portfolio website showcasing my past and current work creating games.

-Get ready to learn, explore and have fun.
+The majority of my experience is in Unity, but I will be adding more content using Unreal Engine soon.